1. The Chinese Hukou system is a means of population registration, not unlike a census crossed with an in-country passport.

-After 1958, the rural exodus was closely controlled by authorities.
+After 1958, Chinese authorities orchestrated a rural exodus to stimulate that portion of the economy.
 Since the 1980s, however, restrictions on mobility have been largely enforced.
-Currently, individuals who will stay more than three days in a location that is not their residence will need to acquire a temporary residence permit.
+Currently, individuals who plan on staying more than three days in a location outside their city of residence will need to acquire a temporary residence permit.

-This system was implemented as a tool for geographic, economic, political and social control resulting in an apartheid structure that denies farmers the same advantages and rights as those experienced by residents of the urban areas.
+The Hukou system was implemented as a tool for geographic, economic, political, and social control resulting in an apartheid structure that denies farmers the same advantages and rights as those experienced by residents of the urban areas.

-Contextually, the People’s Republic of China in its early years was hugely agrarian.
+In its early years, the People’s Republic of China was largely agrarian.
 To hasten industrialization, the government emulated the Soviet model of prioritizing heavy industry.
-To be able to finance such an expansion, authorities overpriced industrial goods while in the process underpriced agricultural ones.
+In order to finance such an expansion, authorities overpriced industrial goods simultaneously underpricing agricultural ones.
 Therefore, the two sectors experienced unequal exchange where peasants’ agricultural products were paid less than their market price.

 For the government to sustain such an untypical imbalance, it created a system that will impose restrictions on the free flow of relevant resources, more particularly labor between agriculture and industry in the city and the countryside.
 This resulted in the classification of individuals into either urban or rural residents.
 The state required these two categories of the population to continue residing and working within their geographical locations.

-However, with the requirements and conditions implemented by the government relating to the issuance of Hukou, acquiring it is highly difficult, if not impossible.
-This was even worsened by the tight conversion quotas imposed by the government annually.
+However, with the requirements and conditions implemented by the government relating to the issuance of Hukou, acquiring one is highly difficult, if not impossible.
+This fact was even worsened by the tight conversion quotas imposed by the government annually.

 The Hukou System Prior to the Reform

 While residents of the urban areas benefited from various socio-economic advantages, the marginalization of rural citizens remained even after the Great Famine.
-Farmers pay taxes three times bigger than urban dwellers but continue to access lower standard of life, education, and healthcare, if at all.
-China’s hukou system only served to restrict increased mobility, thus resulting in a caste system within the society.
+Farmers pay taxes three times higher than urban dwellers, but continue to access a lower standard of life, education, and healthcare, if at all.
+China’s Hukou system only served to restrict increased mobility, thus creating a caste system within the society.

-In the 1970s, where there were capitalist reforms, about 260 million rural residents traveled to the cities illegally, with the intention of accessing the development in the economy enjoyed in the urban areas.
+In the 1970s when the country was undergoing capitalist reforms, about 260 million rural residents traveled to the cities illegally with the intention of accessing the development in the economy enjoyed in the urban areas.
 Many suffered discrimination and even imprisonment.
 Increased unemployment and criminality are blamed on them.
-Yet, they continued to live in the urban areas, but in street corners, shantytowns and railway stations.
+Yet, they continued to live in the urban areas, but on street corners, in shantytowns, and in railway stations.

-Early on, urban hukou made it possible to provide every urban household with access to housing, food, and other necessities based on their rights and finances.
-Despite a decrease of public subsidies during the economic liberalization in the 1980s, the urban hukou remained important in accessing employment, education from the best universities and the purchase of real estate in the urban areas.
+Early on, an urban hukou made it possible to provide every urban household with access to housing, food, and other necessities based on their status and financial state.
+Despite a decrease of public subsidies during the country’s economic liberalization in the 1980s, the urban Hukou remained important for accessing employment, education from the best universities, and the ability to purchase real estate in the urban areas.

-Numerous social security benefits also come with a government-issued hukou including the following:
+There were numerous social security benefits that came with a government-issued Hukou, which include the following: